top of page

 Group volunteers Forgery blue room.jpeg

-Frequently Asked Questions
+Frequently Asked Questions about the Training

-5. What is the purpose of the SAFE Training?
+1. What is the purpose of the SAFE Training?

 The SAFE Training program equips participants with the skills and knowledge necessary to support safe infant and young child feeding in emergencies (IYCF-E).
 Through this immersive experience, you'll learn how to provide critical support to families affected by disasters, such as Hurricane Helene, and gain tools to apply to future emergency response scenarios.

-6. Who is this training designed for?
+2. Who is this training designed for?

 This training is ideal for healthcare providers, community advocates, lactation consultants, support staff, and anyone interested in supporting infant feeding during emergencies.

-7. What will I be doing during the training?
+3. What happens during the training?

 The training includes a mix of foundational learning modules, hands-on activities, and real-world fieldwork.
 You’ll engage in sessions such as feeding support triage, water safety, risk mitigation, hand expression, and cup feeding.